hmrc/bitrise-step-report-pending-gitub-health-status/README.md

     is_always_run: true
 ```

+* The step must be executed subsequent to the `git clone` step.
+* This is because this step uses environment variables the `git clone` step outputs.

 ### Environment Variables

 Set an environment variable called `GITHUB_TOKEN` in the secrets tab of your Bitrise workflow editor.
 The token needs to have `repo:status` permissions.